rikdata/rikdata.github.io/document/README.md

 <img src="/images/ScreenShots/document/Screenshot_20201102-224213.jpg" width="250"/>

 If a document is allowed to be saved, then the app will show a save icon at the right top corner.
 You can change any information on the form and click on the Save button.
-You can control which forms should the save button in the menu.
+You can control which forms should show the save button in the menu.
 Check the menu configuration for details.

-The system first validates all the entered information and then posts it to the server (Oracle and SAP).
+The system first validates all the entered information and then posts it to the server (Oracle or SAP).
 If the document is successfully updated in the server, it will show a message stating that the document is successfully updated.
 In case of any error, the app will show a simple error message to the users.

 <img src="/images/ScreenShots/document/Screenshot_20201102-224221.jpg" width="250"/>